 Nancy began her career as a news writer for WCVB-TV, Boston (ABC), where she advanced to assignment editor and series/field producer.
 She held a similar position at the CBS affiliate in Boston before becoming planning editor at WOR-TV in New York City.

 She has lectured widely on media and crisis communications.
-Nancy has taught crisis communications at Curry College and is presently teaching at Lasell College.
+Nancy has taught crisis communications at Curry College and Lasell University.

 - Boston University (MA)